psau-edu-sa/final-project-Asairs/README.md

 In general and clear, our project includes identifying requirements, designing solutions that the application aims to address using graphs to facilitate understanding of the relationship between requirements, and prioritizing operations, leading to a more efficient development process.

 # Topics mentioned in the project:
-•	Introduction to Google Maps
+•	Introduction to Google Maps.

-•	Problems solved by the application
+•	Problems solved by the application.
-•	Problems that the app solves
+•	Problems that the app solves.
-•	Background on Google Map Company
+•	Background on Google Map Company.
-•	Problem Solving
+•	Problem Solving.
-•	Solution of the problems
+•	Solution of the problems.
-•	Work plan
+•	Work plan.
-•	Project Requirements
+•	Project Requirements.
-•	Activity Diagram
+•	Activity Diagram.
-•	Use case Diagram
+•	Use case Diagram.
-•	Sequence Diagram
+•	Sequence Diagram.
-•	Class Diagram
+•	Class Diagram.